Personalised Day Options

 - Working in partnership with other organisations to build job-ready skills.

-The Personalised Day Options participants and staff been selling some of their work to fund resources for their next projects.
+The Personalised Day Options participants and staff have been selling some of their work to fund resources for their next projects.

 The Personalised Day Options participants took part in a project with Country Arts SA and Port Lincoln City Council to create mosaics with other community members as part of a larger project.
 Some of the mosaics will be displayed around Port Lincoln, including in front of the Port Lincoln Visitors’ Information Centre!